Bridge: Superstructure

-Cable-stayed bridge superstructures begin with the construction of one or more towers, which rest directly on footings that are part of the substructure.
+Cable-stayed bridge superstructures begin with the construction of one or more towers which rest directly on footings that are part of the substructure.
 The deck is constructed in pieces beginning at the towers and moving outward.
+The pieces can be put into place by hoisting, supporting from below, launching, or cantilevering from the portion of the deck that has been assembled.
 As each piece of the deck is added, it is connected to towers with steel cables, and the cables are tightened to take the load of the deck.
-The deck proceeds outwards in both directions at the same rate, to ensure the forces applied to the tower are balanced.
-If the deck is made of concrete, steel prestressing cables are inserted through tubes inside each deck section, and tightened to put the concrete into compression.

 Suspension bridge superstructure construction usually begins with the towers.
 The towers may be steel or concrete, and rest directly on footings.
 The large cables are created by hauling a large pulley back and forth across the span, stringing multiple wires between the anchorages in each pass, in a process termed spinning.
 After the wires are spun, they are bundled together to form the cables.
 (Note: Spinning the wires took 209 days for the George Washington Bridge.)
 The cables are securely fastened to the anchorages at both ends.
 (Note: Some suspension bridges, called self-anchored suspension bridges, do not use anchorages.)
 Vertical wires called hangers are suspended from the cables, then small sections of the deck are attached to the hangers, and the sections are attached to each other.

 Towers

-A cable transfers its load to a tower by either (a) passing over a curved saddle (left image); or (b) the end of the cable is anchored into the tower (right image).
-Key: 1 Cable, 2 Saddle, 3 Anchor, 4 Tower.
-(Note: When cables are anchored to a tower (as in the right diagram) the anchors are placed in pairs at the same height, so the horizontal forces of the two cables cancel each other out.
-For clarity, this diagram shows anchors from pairs at different heights.)